Don’t disregard the importance of pool chalk.

 If you’re trying to figure out which chalk is best, a standard test is to take several chalks, apply a consistent level of coating of each chalk to different cues, and see how many strikes you can take before needing to reapply the chalk.

-In one test, the clear winner was Russian Magic Chalk at 29 strikes.
+In one test, the clear winner was Russian Magic Chalk (affiliate link) at 29 strikes.
 Well above the average of 8 or 9.

 A Few of the Best Options for Pool Chalk